heyajohnny/afvalinfo/README.md

       locale: 'nl'                     (optional, default = 'en')
       timespanindays: 365              (optional, default = 365) number of days to look into the future
 ```
+Or copy paste the values from this [configuration.yaml](https://github.com/heyajohnny/afvalinfo/blob/master/example/configuration.yaml)

 Above example has 1 normal resource and one special resource.
 Here is a complete list of available waste fractions:
 - gft                                  (groente, fruit, tuinafval)